DaluS/DaluS/README.md

 ## Previous Work

-### PhD in interdisciplinary physics: self-organisation of macroscopic organism in their mechanical environment
+### Ph.D. in interdisciplinary physics: self-organization of macroscopic organisms in their mechanical environment
 * "form, formation, deformation of G. ventalina"
 * Under the direction of Stephane Douady (MSC Paris VII) and Pascal-Jean Lopez (MNHN)
 * Ph.D. defense can be found here: https://www.youtube.com/watch?v=T8WHax_zYaI